 Once you get started with bushcraft, you’ll see how vital cordage is.
 It’s useful for building shelter frames, setting snares, making a fishing net, hanging a bear bag…

 While making your own rope from natural materials is possible, it takes a long time, and the learning curve is pretty high.
 Paracord 550 is regarded as the best all-purpose rope for survival and bushcraft.

 - How to Make Rope from Plants

 6. Canteen and Pot

-Unless you want to get intestinal parasites, you’ll need a way to purify water.
+Unless you want intestinal parasites, you’ll need a way to purify water.
 That usually means boiling water in a pot.
-And once you’ve purified water, you’ll need a way to transport it, which usually means a durable canteen.
+And once you’ve purified water, you’ll need a way to transport it, which generally means a durable canteen.

-If you have a metal canteen, you can boil water right in the canteen.
+If you have a metal survival canteen, you can boil water right in the canteen.
 However, I still recommend bringing a bushcraft pot since it is better suited for tasks like cooking meals.
-You can also use the pot for holding things like foraged berries if you don’t have a basket with you.
+You can also use the pot to hold things like foraged berries if you don’t have a basket.